Terms and conditions of the veterinary services

 Services provided

 We will provide our veterinary services in accordance with the Royal College of Veterinary Surgeons Code of Professional Conduct.
-The veterinary surgeons are regulated in accordance with the Veterinary Surgeons Act 1966, to protect the publics interest and to safeguard animal health and welfare.
+The veterinary surgeons are regulated in accordance with the Veterinary Surgeons Act 1966, to protect the public interest and to safeguard animal health and welfare.
 We will provide veterinary services to you during our normal business hours.

 The emergency veterinary services to you are provided by local associated veterinary practice with whom we have an appropriate arrangement.